 Then, when you have all your ideas written down, separate them into pros and cons for your chosen case, and match them up.
 Put another way, make sure every element has a balancing perspective.

 Having done all that, it’s time to structure your presentation.
-There are two approaches you can take.
+With the balanced argument there are two approaches you can take.

-If there are relatively few main elements, you could present both sides of the argument for each in turn.
-The benefit of this would be the relevant information would be fresh in the minds of the audience for each aspect.
+If there are relatively few main elements, you could present both sides of the argument for each element in turn.
+The benefit of this is that the relevant information would be fresh in the minds of the audience for each aspect.

-Perhaps the more usual approach would be to outline the complete case for one side and then present the counter argument.
+Perhaps the more usual approach is to outline the complete case for one side and then present the counter argument.